zohebahmed08/Plagiarism-checker-Python-master/README.md

 ```

-## A python library ?

-Would you like to use Python library instead to help you compare strings and documents without spending time writing the vectorizers by your own then take a look at [Pysimilar](https://github.com/Kalebu/pysimilar).

 ## Explore it

-Explore it and twist it to your own use case, in case of any question feel free to reach me out directly *isaackeinstein(at)gmail.com*
+Explore it and twist it to your own use case, in case of any question feel free to reach me out directly

 ## Issues